 The openness of research data increases the visibility and impact of your research, speeds up the adoption of your research findings and the creation of innovations, and facilitates disciplinary and interdisciplinary collaboration, both within the scientific community and in the wider social circle.
 Open data improves the transparency and reliability of science, empowering and democratizing science.

-Research data and related published research results produced at Hanken ought to be open and available for shared use.
-The discoverability and citability of research data ought to be ensured.
+Research data and related published research results produced at Hanken are open and available for shared use.
+The discoverability and citability of research data are to be ensured.

 When opening your data, consider the following questions:

-2. Where will the data be opened?
-Choose suitable repositories for sharing and opening your data already at the beginning of the project.
+3. Where will the data be opened?
+Choose suitable repositories for publishing and archiving your data already at the beginning of the project.

-4. Which license will you use to open and share your data?
+5. Which license will you use to open and share your data?
 Licensing is necessary for publishing data.
-It is recommended to use Creative Commons (CC) licenses for open research data.
+It is recommended to use Creative Commons (CC) license CC BY 4.0 for published datasets when possible.
 See Legal compliance.

 Remember to register your datasets in Hanken's research database - Haris.
 You can register standalone datasets or datasets that are connected to a publication.
 If a publication has a relating dataset, you shall create two separate records in Haris – one for the publication and one for the dataset.
 The records can then be connected under the heading Relations to other content in the template.

-The information you have registered in Haris about your datasets will be transferred to Etsin (also part of the Fairdata services) and available in the Ministry's Finnish National Information Hub/Tutkimustietovaranto research.fi/forskning.fi/tiedejatutkimus.fi, as well as on Haris public portal.
+The information you have registered in Haris about your datasets will be displayed on Haris public portal.

 The FAIR data principles, formulated by Force11, are the guiding principles on how to make data truly open.
 FAIR is an acronym for "findable, accessible, inter-operable, and re-useable":